sbabic/swupdate/doc/source/swupdate-ipc-interface.rst

 - ``/tmp/sockinstctrl``,

 in this order, and taken over from systemd or created by SWUpdate.
-This socket should, however, not be used directly but instead by the Client Library explained below.
+An example using the direct socket approach is in `tools/swupdate-ipc.c`.
+The recommended approach though is to use the :ref:`Client Library <client_library>`.

 The exchanged packets are described in network_ipc.h